silverstripe/developer-docs/en/02_Developer_Guides/15_Customising_the_Admin_Interface/06_Javascript_Development.md

 You have to ensure that DOM elements you want to act on are loaded before using them. jQuery provides a wrapper around the `window.onload` and `document.ready` events.

-[info]
+> [!NOTE]
-This doesn't apply to jQuery entwine declarations, which will apply to elements matching your selectors as they get added to the DOM, even if that happens before or after your code is executed.
+> This doesn't apply to jQuery entwine declarations, which will apply to elements matching your selectors as they get added to the DOM, even if that happens before or after your code is executed.
 See [the entwine documentation](jquery_entwine) for more details about this.
-[/info]

 ```js
 (function ($) {